igormironchik/md-pdf/README.md

 Fontconfig should be installed in system, as using Fontconfig from Conan leads to ugly UI.
 In case using Conan as dependencies manager define `MDPDF_USE_CONAN` to CMake.
 Good luck!

+Hey, QtCreator 7.0.2 can pick up `conanfile.txt` and do the trick...

+And one more thing - don't use `jom`.

 # Example

 Good example of work of this application is